Emotion, Identity & Creativity 2025

 38%

-AI influences how people see themselves
+Report that AI influences how they see themselves or their creative abilities.

 41%